Sup norms of Cauchy data of eigenfunctions on manifolds with concave boundary: Introduction

 A special but important case of manifolds with concave boundary are those of non-positive curvature, obtained by removing some disjoint convex `obstacles' from a non-postively curved manifold $X$.
 Thus,

 where $\ocal_j$ are embedded non-intersecting geodesically convex domains (or `obstacles') $\ocal_j$.
 In the case where $X$ is a flat torus or a square, such a billiard is often called a Lorentz-Sinai dispersing billiard.
-We refer to \cite{CM} (see also (\cite{JZ} ) for background and references to the literature.
+We refer to \cite{CM} (see also \cite{JZ}) for background and references to the literature.
 Billiards on $(M, g)$ of the form \eqref{M} never have self-focal points.
 Self-focal points $q$ are necessarily self-conjugate, i.e. there exists a broken Jacobi field along a geodesic billiard loop at $q$ vanishing at both endpoints.
 But as shown in \cite{JZ}, non-positively curved dispersive billiards do not have conjugate points.
+Theorem \ref{SoZthm} applies to these examples.